Recommendations for first-aid and emergency apps

 https://www.drk.de/?id=380

-The Techniker Krankenkasse has developed an app that allows you to virtually practice behavior in an emergency.
-We find this very successful and therefore point it out.
-This can of course not replace a first aid course but serves only to practice what has been learned there.
+The Techniker Krankenkasse has developed an app that lets you practice how to act in an emergency virtually.
+We think it's very well made and therefore point it out.
+Of course this cannot replace a first aid course; it only serves to practice what you've learned there.

 https://www.tk.de/techniker/magazin/digitale-gesundheit/tkf/leben-retten/rescue-me-app-2092150